-- The VeeamWAN folder on the source WAN accelerator stores files with digests required for global deduplication.
+- The VeeamWAN folder on the source WAN accelerator stores files with digests required for deduplication.
 For more information, see How WAN Acceleration Works.

 - The VeeamWAN folder on the target WAN accelerator stores global cache data.

-- Removing WAN Accelerators
+Recommendations for WAN Accelerators